 – RCGP Lyme Disease Toolkit

-If you are a patient, it’s worth showing your GP the new Lyme Disease Toolkit which succinctly covers so many important points in order to aid understanding and awareness as well as the free online course on Lyme disease, co-created by the RCGP and the charity Lyme Disease Action.
+If you are a patient, it’s worth showing your GP the new Lyme Disease Toolkit which succinctly covers so many important points in order to aid understanding and awareness as well as the online course on Lyme disease, co-created by the RCGP and the charity Lyme Disease Action.
 Thank you to the RCGP, Lyme Disease Action, ILADS and the Spotlight Project for putting together such great resources to better equip doctors for dealing with Lyme disease and understanding its complexities and uncertainties.